 Either we can do a Webex session or phone call , whatever convenient for you.

 Send your logs to Michal and me.
 You can find setupapi.log located in your OS installation directory (c:\windows) and you can get the application log by setting the LoggingLevel in ou rsettings screen to Verbose and trying the process again.
 Logs can be found at

 from what I understand, you are trying to use WMI to install SNMP on a remote computer that is Windows XP/2003, the installation files are located on a share on a different computer, and you are using the admin account for that computer, and the computer is not in domain.
 Am I right?

 If so, I am afraid this use case is not supported.
 What you are trying to do with the tool is that you log in on the remote computer as admin, run the installation, and the installation is using the local admin account to reach for the files on the share.
 This is called double-hop authentication and is by design disabled in the system.

-Also please note the tool was designed to work with domain admin's credentials in a domain, because it is supposed to work with multiple machines.
-It should be possible to install the SNMP on one computer that is not in domain, but you may fail to do this for multiple computers in a work group, unless you have the same admin names and passwords.
+Also please note the tool was designed to work with domain admin's credentials as the primary use case is to install the SNMP Service on multiple machines within a domain.
+It may work with one computer that is not in domain, but you may fail to enable the service on multiple computers, unless you have same local admin names and passwords.

 Thanks Michal for your response.